nitrotm/virtualbox-php/README.md

 This project provides a simple virtualbox frontend in php.

-The goal is to be able to control virtual machines for doing some quick deployments.
+The goal is to be able to control virtual machines for doing some quick tests and deployments.

-The main logic is to have a set of machine templates that can be quickly deployed using differential disk images, so it takes only a few seconds to setup a new machine and have it running.
+The main scenario is to have a set of machine templates that are quickly deployed using differential disk images, so it takes only a few seconds to setup a new guest machine and have it running.

 This is not meant for production or large scale deployment, but more as a headless controller for a shared VirtualBox host in a